Cemetery / Graveyard Scenario

 - 05List of paraphilias — Wikipediacontext establishing this is a setting/atmosphere interest, not a recognised clinical paraphilia, and distinct from necrophilia

-- 06Erotism: Death and Sensuality (L'Érotisme, 1957) — Georges Bataille — WikipediaBataille's 1957 thesis linking eroticism, transgression, taboo and death, used to explain mortality-salience arousal in the cemetery scenario
+- 06Erotism: Death and Sensuality (L'Érotisme, 1957) — Georges Bataille — WikipediaBataille's 1957 thesis linking eroticism, transgression, taboo and death, used to explain the transgression account of the cemetery scenario